-Suggestions for Improving Well-be eing in Ceredigion Supporting young people Commit to Asset Based Community Development and employ community builders and participatory budgeting • Community events.
+Suggestions for Improving Well-being in Ceredigion Supporting young people • Commit to Asset Based Community Development and employ community builders and participatory budgeting • Community events.
 Connecting people.
 Connecting individuals' needs with social events to maintain healthy well-being.
-Develop community hubs Fund the basic services properly, such as highways and environmental Lack of leisure and sports facilities and the distances needed to travel due to rurality • Improvements to disabled access Improvements to public transport to enable everyone to take part Improve public transport to aim get significantly less cars on the Invest in green cargo bikes for s businesses and pedestrianise to towns to make them more appealing.
-Keep libraries open Members of staff from PSB organisations could be given time that they can use to volunteer for their community without salary sacrifice Keep funding work to support access to the countryside Walking routes to connect communities which are wheelchair or buggy accessible Provide an improved bus service.
-Free exercise classes in village halls.
-Alternative public transport to a bus.
-More effective ways of connecting the communities and towns of Ceredigion a bus.
-More effective ways of countywide. connecting the communities Re-open day care centres and have more well-being groups (for example walking) • Supported volunteering experiences Tackle cost of living crisis and reduce prices Improved communication on available well-being initiatives Affordable loans to invest and make communities more resilient and self- sufficient such as through renewable energy, car pools, social gatherings and assistance with applications to support projects Support for youth groups and minority groups such as LGBT+, disabled, ethnic minorities, that allow people to come together and talk about changes that need to be made
+Develop community hubs Fund the basic services properly, such as highways and environmental Lack of leisure and sports facilities and the distances needed to travel due to rurality Improvements to disabled access Improvements to public transport to enable everyone to take part Improve public transport to aim to get significantly less cars on the road.
+Invest in green cargo bikes for small businesses and pedestrianise touristic towns to make them more appealing.
+Keep libraries open Members of staff from PSB organisations could be given time that they can use to volunteer for their community without salary sacrifice • Keep funding work to support access to the countryside Walking routes to connect communities which are wheelchair or buggy accessible • Provide an improved bus service. • Free exercise classes in village halls. • Alternative public transport to a bus.
+More effective ways of connecting the communities and towns of Ceredigion • Provision of equal leisure facilities of countywide.
+Affordable leisure facilities • Re-open day care centres and have more well-being groups (for example walking) Supported volunteering experiences • Tackle cost of living crisis and reduce prices Improved communication on available well-being initiatives • Affordable loans to invest and make communities more resilient and self-sufficient such as through renewable energy, car pools, social gatherings and assistance with applications to support projects • Support for youth groups and minority groups such as LGBT+, disabled, ethnic minorities, that allow people to come together and talk about changes that need to be made